 Stop 5: Dinner @Buddha Bar.

 After having rested for about 2 hours, we headed to dinner at 9pm to Buddha Bar.
 If you’re from NY, the vibe and menu is almost identical to that of Tao.
 It was delicious and definitely a needed break from all the French food!
-Honestly, your girl here can’t go a week without having some sort of Asian food.
+Honestly, your girl here can’t go a week without having Asian cuisine!

 Wake Up: 9am.

 This was our last full day in Paris and since we saw everything we wanted to and were beyond exhausted (as you can imagine), my mom and I spent this day with nothing on the agenda besides shopping, eating and walking.
-Our hotel was conveniently located near all the luxury and contemporary shops (it was like SoHo).
+Our hotel was conveniently located near all the shops.

 I hope that this blog post has been helpful for those planning a trip to Paris.
 Coming from someone who wasn’t excited to go, I cannot wait to be back.
 As always, if you have any questions/comments, please leave it below or reach me via e-mail or Instagram!